LuanderFarias/Cheep/README.md

 - Module Where You Can Test Your Type Speed And Make Your Keyboard Sound As a Mechanical Keyboard.

 ### Wallpaper Module:
-- Module For Apply Static Or Animated Wallpapers!!
+- Module For Apply Static Or Animated Wallpapersc

 ### DIY Module:
 - Tutorials Of How To Modify Your Pherifericals To Place Led's, Casemod And Others...

+### Screen Recorder Module:

+- Module For Rec Your Screen!!

 ### And More!!